Biden Visit: Here's Last Time Sitting President Stopped By Same Village In Hudson Valley

 On that day, the pair briefly stopped at the corner of Main Street and Broadway in Irvington.

-According to the Richard Nixon Presidential Library, during Nixon's visit, he also stopped in:
+According to the Richard Nixon Presidential Library, during Nixon's visit, he rode in a motorcade with Gov. Nelson Rockefeller through these areas:

 - White Plains at Main Street and Mamaroneck Avenue;